PetrGlad/hessianpy/hessianpy/README.txt

     str       binary
     unicode   string

+	REQUIREMENTS

+Python 2.4 or higher (2.5 recommended).
+You can download Python interpreter from http://python.org/.

 Note that (optional) HTTPS test requires OpenSSL library (see http://openssl.org) and wrapper pyOpenSSL (see http://pyopenssl.sourceforge.net).
 Note that HTTPS support in Python may not be enabled by default and you may need to add it separately (namely add library PYTHON_HOME/DLLs/_ssl.pyd).

-	REQUIREMENTS

-Python 2.4 or higher (2.5 recommended).
-You can download Python from http://python.org/.

 	INSTALLATION